workingDog/scalakml/README.md

 ## Usage

+To use the library in your project simply include the scalakml.jar file provided in the bin directory.

     object WriteExample4 {
       def main(args: Array[String])  {
         // create a scala Kml object with a Placemark that contains a Point